-Students who leave early or arrive late to school are expected to present a note verifying the reason for their dismissal or arrival.
+All students, including seniors, who leave early or arrive late to school are expected to present a note from their parent or guardian verifying the reason for their dismissal or arrival.
 If the student is a member of a sports team, the dismissal/late arrival procedures are listed in the athletic contract.